Chaosmagnetx/Flexget-Cookbook/README.md

 Change the downloader plugin (used here deluge) to your downloaders plugin, and change the set sections accordingly (may not be possible for all downloaders)
 Change the folder locations from ‘D:…’ to your setups.

-2)Move to Archive - TV shows and Movies
+2) Move to Archive - TV shows and Movies
 This will find all your tv shows and movies that are no longer listed in the Deluge torrent client and that were downloaded over a certain amount of days ago and will move the files and their subtitle files to a different folder (Any mounted drive or local cloud folder).

 This setup uses Deluge torrent downloader, you can change the collecting task old-deluge according to your input plugins requirements.